 Moreover, the ingredient substance thymol is also used in commercial formulation for its repellent effect against mosquitoes.
 Throughout the ages, thyme has served the people well and we can still benefit today.

 For thousands of years, it is the absolute superstar in herb gardens: Thyme.
 Whereas there are more than 200 different thyme species, only two are of agronomic importance: The small bushy shrub Thymus vulgaris with a height up to 40 cm, belonging to the Lamiaceae family, also grows wild in nature, especially in central Europe, the Mediterranean region or in the Caucasus.
 Whereas its relative Thymus zygis L. occurs only in the Iberian Peninsula.
 While Thymus vulgaris has recurved branches and elongated smooth leaflets, those of Thymus zygis are fine, whitish-hairy.
 The small, white to light pink blossoms of this fascinating herb have a lemon-like fragrance.

 The healing effect of thyme has been known for many centuries as shown in the introduction.
 Thyme, therefore, is often used in traditional medical cough teas, cough remedy and cold baths.
 In fact, the plant is a versatile helper in many diseases and aliments.
-However, already in the medieval medicine, it was recommended for pain in the chest, appetite stimulation, indigestion, warts or wound treatment and used pure fresh or dried, as honey, as a wrap, boiled in vinegar or wine.
+However, already in the medieval medicine, it was recommended for pain in the chest, appetite stimulation, indigestion or wound treatment.

 References upon request